gbaudic/dionysus/README.md

 They are all initially empty.
 Tickets are printed as raw text files in the tickets/ subdirectory.

-The GUI is "password-protected", the password can be found in the file passe.txt.
+The GUI is "password-protected", the password and logins can be found in the file `logins.txt`.
 It is clear text.

-The software requires Java 7 or higher.
+The software requires Java 8 or higher.
 It works with the Oracle JDK and OpenJDK.

 For further documentation, please see the wiki.
 You may also find the source code useful.